sanika-bhor/Mysql/SQL_Constraint.md

 - The employee_id column is defined with the AUTO_INCREMENT attribute, meaning it will automatically generate a unique integer for each new row.
 - The employee_id column also serves as the primary key for the table.

+**Purpose**:
+ Automatically assigns a unique value to the primary key field when a new record is inserted.

 ----------------------------------------------------------------------------------------------------------------------------------------------

 ### Creating a Table with Multiple Constraints: